 \subsection{Random generation of Haar-distributed $\O$}

-If one uses the experimental information on $U$ and therefore the experimental distribution for the mixing angles, the random generation of $U$ is not actually necessary, except for the phases that however an be simply generated uniformly between $0$ and $2\pi$ considering that the Haar measure is flat in the phases.
+If one uses the experimental information on $U$ and, therefore, the experimental distribution for the mixing angles, the random generation of $U$ is not actually necessary, except for the phases that however can be simply generated uniformly between $0$ and $2\pi$ considering that the Haar measure is flat in the phases.

-It is then more important to generate randomly $\O$ in a way not to introduce any bias in flavour space.
-The complex orthogonal matrices in Eq.~(\ref{Omega}) provide a matrix representation of the Lie group $O(3,\mathbb{C})$ of complex rotations, the complex orthogonal group.
+It is then actually more important to generate randomly $\O$'s in a way not to introduce any bias in flavour space.
+Complex orthogonal matrices, as in Eq.~(\ref{Omega}), provide a matrix representation of the Lie group $O(3,\mathbb{C})$ of complex rotations, the complex orthogonal group.
 It is well known that the special group of complex rotations $SO(3,\mathbb{C})$, i.e. those with determinant $+1$, is isomorphic to the restricted (proper + orthochronous) Lorentz group $SO^+(3,1)$.
 This can be seen showing that they have the same Lie algebra (see Appendix B).\footnote{Notice that while the group $U(3)$ of unitary matrices is compact, the group $O(3,\mathbb{C})$ is not, that is why they have an intrinsically different parameterisation: in the case of a compact group parameters always vary within a finite interval, while in the case of a non compact group parameters can be arbitrarily large.
 This also leads to an intrinsic different Haar measure for complex orthogonal matrices compared to unitary matrices.}